peterkuma/model-code-genealogy-2022/README.md

 apt install python3 libnetcdf-dev
 ```

-Required Python packages:

-- numpy 1.22.1
-- scipy 1.7.3
-- pandas 1.4.3
-- pymc3 3.11.5
-- ds-format 2.0.0

-The Python packages can be installed with
+The required Python packages are listed in `requirements.txt` and can be
+installed with:

 ```sh
 pip3 install -r requirements.txt